 Leaving wild animals behind, we headed to the Claustro de Santa Clara Real (3,000 COP/about US$1, closed midday) where we gawked at the gawdy red and gold chapel as the guide (Spanish only) pointed out symbols from the indigenous Muisca culture which were added during construction including a big gold sun on the ceiling above the altar and Muisca faces on some of the figures.
 The chapel is now mostly used for weddings.
 Big, fancy, red, and gold weddings…

 It’s fitting that we went from the capital of Boyacá province to the Puente Boyacá memorial.
 Boyacá was one of Colombia’s nine original states and it’s known as the “Land of freedom” because this is where the Battle of Boyacá took place.

 Puente Boyacá is pretty much the Gettysburg of Colombia.
 The sprawling, park-like, outdoor memorial (free) is located on both sides of the highway that runs between Tunja and Bogotá.
 Here you can see the bridge (puente in Spanish) over the Teatinos River where, in August of 1819, pro-independence forces defeated the Spanish in just two hours, marking the official start of Colombia’s freedom from Spanish rule.

-Where to eat, drink, and sleep in Tunj, Colombia
+Where to eat and drink in Tunja, Colombia

 Here’s more about travel in Colombia